YijieChen720/Parallel-Hough-Circle-Detector/README.md

-# Parallel Hough Circle Detector
+# Parallel Object Detector with Generalized Hough

 This is 2022 Fall 15-618 Final Project by Yiliu Xu(yiliux), Yijie Chen(yijieche).

 ## SUMMARY
-We are going to implement a parallel circle detector using Hough Transform on GPU.
+We are going to implement a parallel object detector using generalized Hough Transform on GPU.

 ## BACKGROUND
 Hough Transform is an image processing technique used for detection of parametric shapes.